TechnoGeek01/solidity-gas-optimizations/README.md

 1) Ternary operation is cheaper than if-else statement.
 But in some latest solidity versions this is optimized by default.

-2) Instead of multiplication by powers of 2 use bit shift left or bit shift right operators.
+2) Instead of multiplication or division by powers of 2 use bit shift left or bit shift right operators.
 Egs:- Shift left by 5 instead of multiplying by 32.
 Just make sure there is no possibility of overflow/underflow as bit shifting operators are not protected for overflow/underflow even if we use above 0.8.0 solidity versoin. bit shifting operators are not arithmetic operators so it is not protected for overflow/underflow.

 3) Whenever possible, instead of (> or <) use (>= or =<).
 Example: instead of if(x>10) use if(x>=11)